College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

 Mt.
-Holyoke is a small private not-for-profit college located in the suburb of South Hadley.
+Holyoke is a small private not-for-profit college located in the large suburb of South Hadley.
 This college ranks 20th out of 63 schools for overall quality in the state of Massachusetts.

 More information about a degree in natural resources & conservation from Mount Holyoke College